-The Downside: The biggest issue with this stroller is that it is the heaviest option on the list, especially when a car seat (or two) is attached.
+The Downside: The biggest issue with this stroller is that it is the heaviest option on the list, especially when the MESA infant car seat (or two) is attached.
 Therefore, it is a little more difficult to push and carry than other models.
 Some even stated that the wheels made an off-putting rattling noise.

 #4: Dream on Me Mia Moda (Best Low Cost)